Grawnya/BulkyBook-.net-core-basic/BulkyBookWeb/Notes.md

 Details of how to create a view for a category.

 **Key points**:
 - Note: If editing the razor pages, will have to add `AddRazorRuntimeCompilation()` to show the immediate reflection of changes during development without having to restart the app.
 If this does not appear - make sure you have the "Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation" NuGet package.
+Download the compatible version for your .Net version and if there is an issue with your package source manager, in the package source, turn off the offline packages, as this could be blocking you from donwloading the depricated package.
 - Bootswatch creates themes from bootstrap, which will help with styling - will skip this section of the project.
 Can also get icons now from bootstrap.
 - Need to create a new GET action (to get data and display it in the views) and create a view as was done in [Dealing with the Category Controller](#dealing-with-the-category-controller).
 - If you are not passing anything inside the controller, then just put `@model Category` at the top of the razor page where the model of the data you'll be collecting on the page and can use tag helpers to find everything.